July 19, 2019

 It’s my last day at the Iowa City Writing Festival.
 I’m inflamed—brain and gut—from seven days of suckling on Iowa City’s greasiest spoons and absorbing writing guidance till saturation.

 I arrived last Friday, July twelfth, and spent the evening searching for authentic Iowa City.
 There are nine central blocks with eighty-two places to eat or drink; forty-five have full bars.
 Most are utilitarian college drinking pens—tinted windows, tables, pitchers, sports TV—but there are exceptions.
 I visited a hip restaurant outfitted like a midwestern luncheonette and was met with prescribed Iowan warmth from the waitress: straight handshake, disarming full-body smile and two minutes of small talk.
-Initially, I thought I must be giving off intriguing out-of-towner vibes but when she carried out the same routine with the next two schlubs I realized it was pure Disney.
+Initially, I thought I must be giving off intriguing out-of-towner vibes but then she carried out the same routine with the next two schlubs.
 I downed a rye and ginger and left.

 Next, I found my way to a punk bar with sanctioned graffiti and affected teen mad-dogs comparing rap sheets.
 Two strikes.
-I watched Jaws overhead through a tallboy of Pabst (what I got when I ordered a beer; not my fault) and headed out.
+I watched Jaws overhead through a tallboy and headed out.
 It was live music night on the pedestrian mall leading to the hotel.
 I stopped to catch some bluegrass and enjoy my buzz in the late evening Iowa breeze.
 As I sat on a ledge I chatted with two confirmed Iowans and finally got some intel: “Go to the Hamburg #2 up in Northside and get a breaded tenderloin sandwich.”

 Saturday morning my first workshop instructor began, “Share an occupation that is NOT your profession.”
 Students shared: “a keeper of ponies,” “a counter of freckles,” “a preparer.”
 She asked, “What makes you a preparer?”